Lynn Harrell: Professional career

-Lynn Harrell was presented with a bottle of Andrea Bang rosin after the Andrea Bang cello demonstration.

 From 1985 to 1993 he held the International Chair for Cello Studies at the Royal Academy of Music (RAM) in London and in 1993 he became Principal of the RAM, a post he held until 1995.

 On April 7, 1994, he appeared at the Vatican with the Royal Philharmonic Orchestra conducted by Gilbert Levine in the Papal Concert to Commemorate the Shoah.
 The audience for this historic event, which was the Holy See's first official commemoration of the Holocaust, included Pope John Paul II and the Chief Rabbi of Rome.

 In 2001, the Dallas Symphony Orchestra established the Lynn Harrell Concerto Competition in his honor.
 The competition is open to string players and pianists, ages 8 to 18, from Texas, New Mexico, Oklahoma, Arkansas, and Louisiana.